-The AbSPORU Graduate Studentship in Patient-Oriented Research awards are designed to provide incentive for graduate students to pursue their graduate projects with a patient-oriented research approach.
-The AbSPORU Graduate Studentship provides 13 months of funding support towards a thesis-based Master's or Doctoral degree, consisting of a stipend of \$30,000.
+The AbSPORU Graduate Studentships in Patient-Oriented Research awards are designed to provide incentive for graduate students to pursue their research projects with a POR approach.
+The AbSPORU Graduate Studentship provides 12 months of funding support towards a thesis-based Master's or Doctoral degree, consisting of a stipend of \$30,000.